 A scroll saw comes with a control that allows a user to increase or decrease tension on the blade while working.
 With too much tension, the thin blade could snap.
-On the other hand, if the tension is too loose, the blade may twist while cutting and create a jagged edge on the material.
+On the other hand, if the tension is too loose, the blade may twist while cutting and create a jagged edge on the workpiece.

-On some saws, users adjust a lever to set the blade tension.
+On some saws, users can adjust a lever to set the blade tension.
 Other saws feature tension control knobs.
 Usually, a tension control that’s located on the front of a saw is preferable.
-If a saw has one on the back, users must move to the back of the saw to tweak the tension on a blade.
+If a saw has one on the back, users must move to the back of the saw to tweak the tension on the blade.